Lovenoreus/webui-bot/SETUP_README.md

 ### How Environment Variables are Used

-The `docker-compose.yaml` file is configured to read environment variables as follows:
+The `docker-compose.yaml` file is configured to read all environment variables from the single root `.env` file:

 #### Main Application (open-webui service):
 ```yaml